venenux/alpine-wiki/tutorials/alpine-tutorial-desktop-xfce4-fast-forward.md

 # Alpine XFCE4 desktop setup: FF version
 ===========================================================

 Alpine must be previously installed.
-For a WAYLAND desktop check [alpine-tutorial-desktop-wayland-try.md](alpine-tutorial-desktop-wayland-try.md).
+For a WAYLAND crap desktop check [alpine-tutorial-desktop-wayland-try.md](alpine-tutorial-desktop-wayland-try.md).
 For more extended verson of this document check [../../newbie/alpine-newbie-xfce-desktop.md](../../newbie/alpine-newbie-xfce-desktop.md)

 * [How to use this guide](#how-to-use-this-guide)